flavienbwk/alpine-mirror-docker/README.md

     docker-compose up mirror
     ```

+> Tips: We recommend you downloading the mirror from [a cloud provider](https://www.scaleway.com/en/) and then transfer the files to your computer.

 ## Serving

-1. Check your mirroring succeeded in `./mirror/mirror/*` or typing `du -sh ./mirror`
+1. Check your mirroring succeeded in `./mirror/*` or typing `du -sh ./mirror` to check the volume

-    _If this directory is at least 120G, you can consider it worked._

 2. Run the server :